 When the actor’s character displayed emotion, the viewers’ brains responded as if they, too, were feeling the emotion.
 This is because when you enjoy a story with an empathetic protagonist at its centre, your brain floods with the love hormone, oxytocin.

-However, during a tense scene the stress hormone, cortisol, was released.
+However, during a tense scene, the audience released the stress hormone, cortisol.

-When you are telling your stories, take people on a journey and vary between exciting, dynamic, inspiring, thoughtful moments to really get everyone engaged and connected with your communication.
+When you are telling your stories, take people on a journey and vary between exciting, dynamic, inspiring, thoughtful moments to really engaged your audience and connect them with your communication.

 Business Storytelling and Transformation